Fairchild Mansion

 Fairchild Mansion is a historic home located at Oneonta in Otsego County, New York.
 It is a three-story brick building with a turret, gables, a pedimented entrance porch and a porte cochere in the Queen Anne style.
 The original house was built in 1867 and subsequently expanded and modernized in 1897 and 1915 by its owner, George W. Fairchild (1845-1924).
+It features a roof of Conosera tiles produced by the Celadon Terra Cotta Company.
 The home was taken over by Oneonta Masonic Lodge in 1929.

 It was listed on the National Register of Historic Places in 1974.
 It is located within the Oneonta Downtown Historic District established in 2003.